demlaip/datasciencecourse/README.md

 datasciencecourse
 =================

-Practice exercise of his new hobby(data science).
+Practice repository of this new hobby(data science).